Samuel29590/MolTimeTravel/README.md

 #### How to save reference of a component

 For saving objects that are instances of component the process is a little different.
-Saving the instance isn't a good idea because components can be created or removed during the simulation, so the instances saved will refer to old component instances.
+Saving the reference of the instance isn't a good idea because components can be created or removed during the simulation, so the instances saved will refer to old component instances.
 The solution to solve this problem is quite simple, with [Molecule](https://github.com/OpenSmock/Molecule), component names are unique for each component types.
 It means that two different component with different type can have the same name, but two components with the same type can't have the same name.
-Thanks to this feature, a solution to solve the problem of saving component instances is to save the component class and the component name instead of the instance.
+Thanks to this feature, a solution to solve the problem of saving component instances is to save the component class and the component name instead of the reference.
 From there if the component instance is stopped and restarted we don't have the problem of an incorrect instance.
 The process to restore the correct instance is simple, using *MolUtils* (a feature of [Molecule](https://github.com/OpenSmock/Molecule)), we are able to retrieve any component instance by specifying the component class and component name (*instanceOf: aClass named: aName*).

 <br>